 "The Village Wedding" by Sir Samuel Luke Fildes Two Limericks by Nivedita Karthik The Society January 9, 2017 Humor, Poetry 4 Comments The gown and the date are set, caterers and florists I’ve met.
 The hall has been booked, no detail overlooked Wait…I don’t have a groom just yet!
 There once was a very young rat who thought himself a big, black bat.
 So, he leapt off a chair and flew through the air Straight into the jaws of a cat!
 Nivedita Karthik is a graduate in Integrated Immunology from the University of Oxford who likes reading books and travelling.
 She is an accomplished Bharatanatyam dancer and has given many performances.
 She loves any form of creative writing (especially poems) and writes them whenever she can.
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who disrespects you.
+Simply send an email to email@example.com.
+Put “Remove Comment” in the subject line and list which comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
+Please see our Comments Policy here.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) 4 Responses David Martin January 9, 2017 Loved them.
 How about this?
 A Texas politician, once dead, Was too big for the casket they said.
 Then, although he had died, An enema was tried.
 Now he rests in a box made for bread.
 Reply Wendy Bourke January 9, 2017 These are a treat – and very clever.
 Limericks can be tricky to “pull off” … I’ve yet to write one that I’m satisfied with; though having-a-go at them is so much fun.
 Reply Debbie Johnson January 11, 2017 These are both well written limericks with strong rhymes and meter.
 They are humorous and I enjoyed them both.
 Keep on writing.
 Reply Elizabeth Boquet January 13, 2017 I think I know that rat!
 Reply Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.